 - Visa Processing: All international students travelling to Durham will need an F-1 student visa.
 Duke will assist students in obtaining the I-20 form which will be required for the student visa.
 If you already are lawfully present in the U.S. (e.g., H1-B, J-2, PR Applicants, etc.), you will need to complete the web form.
 Your current visa status will not be affected, but all non-immigrant visa holders are required to register their presence on campus.
 If you are a Green Card holder, you are required to present your "Green Cards" at Registration, so be sure to bring the original document to campus.
 Duke does not issue visas for residencies outside of the U.S. We assist in providing the paperwork explaining why you need to be in the designated location for the residencies.
 Email the admissions team for further guidance or call +1.919.660.7705.

-Three short answer questions and two essays are required for all applicants.
+One short answer question and two essays are required for all applicants.
 All essays must be completed before submitting your online application.
 Prepare your responses carefully.
 The Admissions Committee considers your answers important in the selection process.
 You may also submit an optional essay (details below) to explain any extenuating circumstances about which the Admissions Committee should be aware.

 Access the online application.